python-streamz/streamz/docs/source/async.rst

 This operates very much like the synchronous case in terms of coding style (no ``@gen.coroutine`` or ``yield``) but does computations on separate threads.
-This also provies parallelism and access to a dashboard at http://localhost:8787/status .
+This also provides parallelism and access to a dashboard at http://localhost:8787/status .